Evolutionary psychology of language: Exaptation

-Exaptations, like adaptations, are fitness-enhancing characteristics, but, according to Stephen Jay Gould, their purposes were appropriated as the species evolved.
-This can be for one of two reasons: either the trait’s original function was no longer necessary so the trait took on a new purpose or a trait that does not arise for a certain purpose, but later becomes important.
+Exaptations, like adaptations, are fitness-enhancing characteristics, but according to Gould, their purposes were appropriated as the species evolved.
+There are two possible reasons: the trait’s original function was no longer necessary and so the trait took on a new purpose, or the trait does not arise for a certain purpose but later becomes important.
 Typically exaptations have a specific shape and design which becomes the space for a new function.
-The foundation of this argument comes from the low-lying position of the larynx in humans.
-Other mammals have this same positioning of the larynx, but no other species has acquired language.
-This leads exaptationists to see an evolved modification away from its original purpose.
+The foundation of the argument comes from the low-lying position of the larynx in humans.
+Other mammals have the same positioning of the larynx, but no other species has acquired language.
+That leads exaptationists to see an evolved modification away from its original purpose.

 Genes and language

 Research has shown that “genetic constraints” on language evolution could have caused a “specialized” and “species-specific language module.
 It is through this module that there are many specified “domain-specific linguistic properties,” such as syntax and agreement.
 Adaptationists believe that language genes “coevolved with human language itself for the purpose of communication.”
 This view suggests that the genes that are involved with language would only have coevolved in a very stable linguistic environment.
 This shows that language could not have evolved in a rapidly changing environment because that type of environment would not have been stable enough for natural selection.
 Without natural selection, the genes would not have coevolved with the ability for language, and instead, would have come from “cultural conventions.”
 The adaptationist belief that genes coevolved with language also suggests that there are no “arbitrary properties of language.”
 This is because they would have coevolved with language through natural selection.

 The Baldwin effect provides a possible explanation for how language characteristics that are learned over time could become encoded in genes.
 He suggested, like Darwin did, that organisms that can adapt a trait faster have a “selective advantage.”
 As generations pass, less environmental stimuli is needed for organisms of the species to develop that trait.
 Eventually no environmental stimuli are needed and it is at this point that the trait has become “genetically encoded.”